Enmet/TiledStory/README.md

 -BSNES-Plus-v05 - Most SNES emulators with save state support should work if you know how to enter your own offset and file size of state, but this is the emulator that the scripts have been setup with.
 -Python 3.12.1 - This is the version that I've been using but older versions of python 3 may work as well.
 -Tiled Map Editor - I've been using 1.10.2, which is the latest version as of writing.
--Unheadered SNES ROM of Toy Story
+-Unheadered SNES ROM of Toy Story, US-version.

 # Setup
 At the moment, this is how I set up my workflow.